Applicants must submit abstracts to Scientific Sessions 2023. The Abstract Deadline is June 12, 2023, at 6 p.m. (CDT).

-The Cournand and Comroe Award acknowledges the research and accomplishments of early career investigator members of the Council on Cardiopulmonary Critical Care Perioperative and Resuscitation and encourages them to continue their research in biomedical sciences.
+The Cournand and Comroe Prize in Cardiopulmonary, Critical Care, Perioperative, and Resuscitation acknowledges the research and accomplishments of early career investigator members of the Council on Cardiopulmonary, Critical Care, Perioperative, and Resuscitation and encourages them to continue their research in biomedical sciences.
 The winner will be announced at the competition during Scientific Sessions in November.

 ||Lai-Ming Yung, PhD